thecarp/dactyl-keyboard/doc/options-nested.md

 The `wall` section determines the shape of the case wall, specifically the skirt around each key mount along the edges of the board.
 These skirts are made up of convex hulls wrapping sets of corner posts.

-There is one corner post at each actual corner of every key mount (segment 0).
-More posts are displaced from it, going down the sides.
-Their placement is affected by the way the key mounts are rotated etc.

 ### Parameter <a id="wall-thickness">`thickness`</a>

 The size in mm of the key mount and each wall post.